Upper vs Lower Antelope Canyon | Which is Better to Visit?

 Upper Antelope Canyon is 660 feet long.
 Lower Antelope Canyon is 1,335 feet long.

-The Lower Antelope Canyon tour spends most of your 1.5 hour tour time inside the canyon.
-It's about a 10 minute walk to the canyon.
-So while the advertised tour times are about the same, the amount of time you spend in the canyon is considerably different between to two.
+The Lower Antelope Canyon tour spends most of your 1.5-hour tour time inside the canyon.
+It's about a 10-minute walk to the canyon.
+So while the advertised tour times are about the same, the amount of time you spend in the canyon is considerably different between the two.

 Lower wins by a long shot in the Upper or Lower Antelope Canyon debate for time spent in the canyon.